Reviews and appeals overview: Process for direct taxes

 Options following review

 If they do not agree with the outcome of the review the customer will have 30 days from the date of the conclusion of review letter to notify the appeal to the tribunal.
+There is no right of appeal against a Simple Assessment unless the customer has raised a query and been given a final response to that query.

 If the review officer does not write to the customer with the review conclusion within the review period, the review officer must write and tell the customer as soon as possible after it has ended that the decision under review is treated as upheld.